Amy B Therapy

 Hi!
 I'm so glad you're here.

-If you have questions or would like to explore working together, feel free to reach out.
-I’d be honored to connect with you.
+If you have questions or would like to explore working together, I’d be honored to connect with you.
+Please message me today.

 Education: